adobeemeapartners/pwc-ts-workshop/README.md

 ### Scenario 2: Carvelo (Automotive)

 Challenges:
+* Experiences only personalized to a subset of segments & channels (e.g. online but not instore) and lack insights that scale across audiences
-* Inability to leverage key external data sources (major weather patterns) related to insured assets for proactive customer engagement
+* Inability to leverage key data sources (e.g. Call Centre) for proactive customer engagement

 Environments: